11 fun things to do on International Women’s Day

 We believe girls should feel free to be themselves.

 But they tell us they often feel pressure to look and act a certain way (Girls' Attitudes Survey).
-So, to mark International Women’s Day on 8 March, we’ve brought together lots of ways to get everyone feeling good about themselves.
+So, to mark International Women’s Day on 8 March, we’ve brought together lots of ways to get girls feeling good about themselves.
 And ways to celebrate each other too.

 Whether you’re marking International Women’s Day at home or virtually with your unit, share what you’re doing with us on Facebook @girlguidinguk or Twitter @Girlguiding using #IWD2021.
 Why not show your support with one of our special International Women’s Day badges too – pick yours up from the official Girlguiding online shop.